rmcwhae/russellmcwhae.ca/content/journal/equilibrium.md

 -   Leave rat in a jar for a month.
 Ambition to ski balances with other pressures of life.
 -   But what other pressures really?
 One Green Bottle shrivelled mountain bachelor and not having it both ways quotations.
--   Long-since forgotten ski movie, one skier says “in a world where a lot of things are soul crushing, skiing is something that has a lot of soul”.
 -   An imbalance of priorities.
 -   Conclusion no more original than “everything in moderation”?
 Is there more to life than the outdoors?
 But what does that look like?
 -   Quotation about a weekend simply dull Summit Fever